defioccam/nrb-pools/README.md

 ---

 We propose changes to the Rocketpool protocol aimed at expanding the total addressable market (TAM) of Rocketpool Node Operators.
-In addition to the options they currently have, Node Operators would be able to
-- Lock RPL tokens in a vault for fees
-- Run a new type of pool that trades off RPL price volatility for borrowed-ETH rewards
+In addition to the options they currently have, Node Operators would be able to run a new type of pool that trades off RPL price volatility for borrowed-ETH rewards.
+Those rewards would instead accrue to holders of unstaked RPL who lock their RPL in a vault.

 ### Some Personal Background